monroyminerodiego/UPY/3rd_quarter/Programming_Paradigms/ReadMe.md

 * Notebook
     * Study_cases.md <br> File where it gives a solution for two study cases.
 Activity made in teams

     * python101.py <br> File with a script using properties of classes, such as inheritance, abstraction or polymorphism.

     * codes.py <br> File with a script of a class, using some of the properties of classes

     * Practicing_anonymous_functions
         * exercise1.py <br> Write a Python program that takes a list of numbers and does the following using lambda functions: Filter out all the even numbers from the list.
 Square each of the remaining odd numbers.
 Calculate the sum of the squared odd numbers.
         * exercise2.py <br> Write a Python program that takes a list of tuples, where each tuple contains a name and an age.
 Use lambda functions to sort the list by age in ascending order.

+    * Funcional_Programming
+        * exercise1.py <br> Write a Python program that takes a list of numbers and uses lambda functions to filter out all the prime numbers from the list.
+        * exercise2.py <br> Write a Python program that takes a list of numbers and uses lambda functions to square each number and then calculates the average of the squared values.
+        * exercise3.py <br> Write a Python program that takes a list of dictionaries, where each dictionary contains a name and an age, and uses lambda functions to sort the list by age in descending order.
+        * exercise4.py <br> Write a Python program that takes a list of strings and uses lambda functions to filter out all the strings that contain the letter 'a'.
+        * exercise5.py <br> Write a Python program that takes a list of integers and uses lambda functions to calculate the factorial of each number in the list.

 ## Made By
 * Diego Monroy Minero